hubudibu/materials/FRONTEND/HTML_Basics/README.md

 ## Today's exercise

-Start a folder + repository for today's exercises called `HTML_Exercises`.
+Start a folder for today's exercises called `html_exercises`.
-Each exercise should go in its own HTML file.
+Inside that, each exercise should go in its own folder, own repository and own HTML file.
 Each file should have a `<title>` tag with the exercise title.
 Remember to commit often, add descriptive commit messages explaining `why` you did what you did!

 The task is to break up the given content (on the left) into the appropriate HTML elements.
 If you use the [given CSS file](assets/style.css), the result should look like the image on the right.
+Remember to copy the CSS file above into each of your exercise folders.

+Each exercise goes like this:

+1. create new folder
+2. create new repository in it
+3. add the CSS file, create your HTML file with a `<title>`
+4. commit your initial files
+5. start working on the exercise - copy content, pick elements
+6. commit your work with a message focusing on *why* you did what you did
+7. if it's not perfect for the first try, don't worry, try again - but make sure to commit each new try and each new thought, to learn from it later!

-Elements to use: `html, head, body, title, link`
+Elements to use: `html, head, body, title, meta, link`

 ### exercise I: familiar elements: text, title, lists, quotes